zzo/JUTE/README.md

 Will generate a screenshot of the browser when all tests included by index.html are complete.

+For Selenium2 (WebDriver):

+    jute_submit_test --sel_host 10.3.4.45 --snapshot --test path/to/test/index.html --sel2

 #### Paralellized Selenium tests via Selenium Grid

 IF you have a Selenium grid set up AND would like to paralellize your unit tests thru it ensure your remote-controls all provide the same environment (like *firefox).

-Now using the '--seleniums <#>' command line option you can specify how many remote-controls you want to spawn in parallel to run all of the submitted unit tests - SO:
+Now using the '--seleniums <#>' command line option you can specify how many remote-controls for Selenium Grid you want to spawn in parallel to run all of the submitted unit tests - SO:

     jute_submit_test --sel_host 10.3.4.45 --seleniums 5 --test path/to/test/index.html --test path/to/other/test.html ....